Mortr0n/courses_proj/README.md

-Project for class making a quick app to add courses and comments using one to many and one to one relationships
+<h1 align="center">Project for class making a quick app to add courses and comments using one to many and one to one relationships</h1>
 <h1 align="center"> Courses Project</h1>
 <h2 align="center">
 Django full stack learning project